DOMjudge/domjudge/doc/manual/install-judgehost.rst

 Building and installing
 -----------------------
+These instructions assume a release `tarball <https://www.domjudge.org/download>`_, see :ref:`this section <bootstrap>` for instructions to build from git sources.

 After installing the software listed above, run configure.
 In this example to install DOMjudge in the directory ``domjudge`` under your home directory::